Fracking: Environmental effects

 In July 2013, the US Federal Railroad Administration listed oil contamination by hydraulic fracturing chemicals as "a possible cause" of corrosion in oil tank cars.

 Hydraulic fracturing has been sometimes linked to induced seismicity or earthquakes.
 The magnitude of these events is usually too small to be detected at the surface, although tremors attributed to fluid injection into disposal wells have been large enough to have often been felt by people, and to have caused property damage and possibly injuries.
 A U.S. Geological Survey reported that up to 7.9 million people in several states have a similar earthquake risk to that of California, with hydraulic fracturing and similar practices being a prime contributing factor.

 Microseismic events are often used to map the horizontal and vertical extent of the fracturing.
 A better understanding of the geology of the area being fracked and used for injection wells can be helpful in mitigating the potential for significant seismic events.

 People obtain drinking water from either surface water, which includes rivers and reservoirs, or groundwater aquifers, accessed by public or private wells.
 There are already a host of documented instances in which nearby groundwater has been contaminated by fracking activities, requiring residents with private wells to obtain outside sources of water for drinking and everyday use.

 Per- and polyfluoroalkyl substances also known as "PFAS" or "forever chemicals" have been linked to cancer and birth defects.
 The chemicals used in fracking stay in the environment.
 Once there those chemicals will eventually break down into PFAS.
 These chemicals can escape from drilling sites and into the groundwater.
 PFAS are able to leak into underground wells that store million gallons of wastewater.

 Despite these health concerns and efforts to institute a moratorium on fracking until its environmental and health effects are better understood, the United States continues to rely heavily on fossil fuel energy.
 In 2017, 37% of annual U.S. energy consumption is derived from petroleum, 29% from natural gas, 14% from coal, and 9% from nuclear sources, with only 11% supplied by renewable energy, such as wind and solar power.

+In 2022 the USA experienced a fracking boom, when the war in Ukraine led to a massive increase in approval of new drillings.
+Planned drillings will release 140 billion tons of carbon, 4 times more than the annual global emissions.